mkschleg/Reproduce.jl/README.md

 - [ ] Plotting utilities (Up Next!)
 - [ ] Frontend for visualizing data.
 - [x] Testing with slurm backend.
 (Make sure your experiments run *BEFORE* a job is scheduled.)
+- [ ] Move away from JLD2 for settings files.
+CSV?
 - [ ] More examples. (maybeeee.....)
 - [ ] Docs

 HELP WANTED!
 Contact me via issues panel, or setup a PR.

+## Known Bugs:

+  - JLD2 has a bug where sometimes the io resource becomes busy.
+I'm unsure when this happens, or how to reproduce but there is some discussion happening on the Julia Discourse: https://discourse.julialang.org/t/error-ebusy-on-saving-jld2-file-using-julia-1-3-0-rc2/29228/10.
+If you run into this error close your terminal session and start a new one, this fixes it for me.